Galois Groups in Enumerative Geometry and Applications: Computing Galois Groups

-Consider this for the branched cover $\pi\colon\Gamma\to \PP^{19}$ of lines on cubic surfaces~\eqref{Eq:Cubic_Family}.
-For each of 69 primes $p$ between $5$ and $11579$, we determined the splitting type of the 27 lines for many (70 to 220 million) randomly chosen smooth cubic surfaces in $\PP^{19}(\FF_p)$, and compared that to the distribution of cycle types in the Galois group $E_6$.
-More specifically, let \defcolor{$n_\lambda$} be the density of elements in $E_6$ with cycle type $\lambda$.
+Consider the branched cover $\pi\colon\Gamma\to \PP^{19}$ of lines on cubic surfaces~\eqref{Eq:Cubic_Family}.
+For each of 69 primes $p$ between $5$ and $11579$, we used Singular~\cite{Singular} to determine the splitting type of the 27 lines for many (70 to 220 million) randomly chosen smooth cubic surfaces in $\PP^{19}(\FF_p)$, and compared that to the distribution of cycle types in the Galois group $E_6$.
+Recall that $n_\lambda$ is the density of elements in $E_6$ with cycle type $\lambda$.
 For a prime $p$, let \defcolor{$E_{p,\lambda}$} be the empirical density, the observed fraction of surfaces whose lines had splitting type $\lambda$.
 By Ekedahl's Theorem, $\lim_{p\to\infty}E_{p,\lambda}=n_\lambda$.
-(This same limit holds if we replace smooth cubics in $\PP^{19}(\FF_p)$ by isomorphism classes of smooth cubics over $\FF_p$~\cite{BFL}.)
-Figure~\ref{F:27_plots} presents
+(This same limit holds if we replace smooth cubics in $\PP^{19}(\FF_p)$ by isomorphism classes of smooth cubics~\cite{BFL}.)
+Figure~\ref{F:27_plots} presents some data from our calculation.